syncfusion-content/uwp-docs/uwp/RichTextBox/Getting-Started.md

 ---
-title: Getting Started
+title: Getting Started with UWP RichTextBox control | Syncfusion
-description: getting-started
+description: Learn here all about getting started with Syncfusion UWP RichTextBox (SfRichTextBoxAdv) control and more.
 platform: uwp
 control: SfRichTextBoxAdv
 documentation: ug
 keywords: getting-started
 ---
-# Getting Started
+# Getting Started with UWP RichTextBox (SfRichTextBoxAdv)

 SfRichTextBoxAdv is a control that allows you to view and edit rich text contents including table, text, images and hyperlinks.
 This section describes how to get started with SfRichTextBoxAdv control.